Peeling paint, unsanitary practices among issues at U.S. plant making J&J COVID-19 vaccine -FDA | Health

 A U.S. plant that was making Johnson & Johnson's COVID-19 vaccine must fix a long list of problems including peeling paint and unsanitary conditions and practices to resume operation, according to a highly critical report by the Food and Drug Administration.
 Experts said addressing the issues raised in the scathing FDA inspection report could take months.

-Neither J&J nor the FDA has said when they expect vaccine production to restart at the Baltimore plant owned by Emergent Biosolutions Inc. Only two other plants are currently equipped to supply the world with the key drug substance for J&J's vaccine.
+Neither J&J nor the FDA has said when they expect vaccine production to resume at the Baltimore plant owned by Emergent Biosolutions Inc. Only one plant is currently producing the key drug substance used in J&J's vaccine, the company told Reuters by email.
 "It may take many months to make these changes," said Prashant Yadav, a global healthcare supply-chain expert at the Center for Global Development.
 He described some of the issues raised by the FDA as "quite significant."

+J&J said it will exercise its oversight authority to ensure that all of the FDA observations are addressed promptly and comprehensively.
+The 12-page report described dirty facilities and workers who carried trash close to manufacturing areas.
+Problems were not investigated, cleanups were superficial, and the facility was not large enough, it added, describing crowded rooms.

 Its use in the United States has been paused since last week as health officials study a possible link to a very rare but serious blood clot condition.
 Emergent has been seeking regulatory authorization to make the J&J vaccine in the United States.
 It stopped production at the plant recently, saying the FDA had asked it to do so after an inspection.

+"What's important is that the FDA caught these deficiencies" and took steps to ensure the vaccine produced there was not used, said vaccine researcher Dr. Anna Durbin of Johns Hopkins University in Baltimore.
+"Emergent has some work to do to clean up their process.
+They will likely need to be re-inspected by the FDA before any vaccine produced there would be accepted," she said.

 J&J's plant in Leiden, the Netherlands, is still producing doses for the world.
-It has another facility in India, which is currently curtailing exports of the shot as it struggles to vaccinate its own population.
 Johnson & Johnson reiterated on Wednesday that it was working to establish a global supply chain in which 10 manufacturing sites would be involved in production of its COVID-19 vaccine, in addition the Leiden plant.

 The company has a U.S. government-brokered agreement with rival drugmaker Merck & Co, which is preparing to make doses of J&J's vaccine.
 FAILURE TO TRAIN PERSONNEL

-The FDA in its final 12-page inspection report said it had reviewed security camera footage in addition to an in-person site visit to the Emergent plant.
+The inspection report said the FDA team had reviewed security camera footage in addition to an in-person site visit to the Emergent plant.
 It found failure to train personnel to avoid cross contamination of COVID-19 vaccines from Johnson & Johnson and AstraZeneca, which had also been produced at the site.
-The agency also cited staff carrying unsealed bags of medical waste in the facility, bringing it in contact with containers of material used in manufacturing.
+The agency also cited staff carrying unsealed bags of medical waste in the facility, bringing them in contact with containers of material used in manufacturing.

 Earlier this week, the U.S. House Representatives launched an investigation into whether Emergent used its relationship with a Trump administration official to get a vaccine manufacturing contract despite a record of not delivering on contracts.
 Emergent said in a statement that it is working with the FDA and J&J to quickly resolve the issues outlined in the report.